Vinelab/api-manager/readme.md

 ## Setup
+This package expects to have **Mapper class** for each model you want to return via the API.
+The class name should follow this convention `modelnameMapper` example (PostsMapper).
+Each mapper class must  have an implementation of a `map()` function, thus you should use the API `MappableTrait` trait.
+>*(traits in php acts similarly to interfaces, with the ability to override the function signature)*.

-Create a mapper for each model you want to return, and each mapper must use the `MappableTrait` trait, in order to implement the `map()` function. here's an example of a mapper called `PostsMapper.php`.
+here's an example of a mapper called `PostsMapper.php`

-Note: you can override the argument data type of the `map` function, it can be an `array` or an object of the `model`
+Note: you can override the argument data type of the `map()` function, to accept an `array` or an object of the `model`, or anything else you prefer.

-Example mapper for a Post model:
+###Mapper example
+####Array input
 ```php
 <?php namespace Lib\Api\Mappers;